tier2tickets/Knowledge-Base/content/integration/halo.rst

 * read:crm
 * read:assets

-The login Type should be Agent. and select an agent that the tickets will be put into the system as (if none is selected several lookups will fail preventing the integration from working properly)
+The Login Type should be Agent. and select an Agent that the tickets will be put into the system as (if none is selected several lookups will fail preventing the integration from working properly)

-When you save, you should be given a client id and a client secret.
+When you save, you should be given a Client ID and a Client Secret.
 Keep them in a safe place as the secret cannot be viewed again (a new one can be generated)

 Once this has been set up, you will have all the information required.

 3) Helpdeskbuttons.com Settings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Log into your Helpdeskbuttons.com account.
-Select Software Management> Integration settings.
+Select Software Management > Integration Settings.

 Select ‘HaloPSA/HaloITSM’ for the ticket system.
-Select if you are using an On prem or cloud hosted instance.
+Select if you are using an On-Prem or Cloud Hosted instance.

-Provide the authentication server and api server information.
+Provide the authentication server and API server information.
 Copy and paste them as they are shown in the API Details.

 The "Resource Server" should go in the Ticket System API endpoint slot and the "Authorisation Server" goes into the Ticket System Authorization Server slot.

-Finally put in the api key in the following form depending on your instance type:
+Finally put in the API key in the following form depending on your instance type whether `On-Prem <https://docs.tier2tickets.com/content/integration/halo/#on-prem>`_ or `Cloud Hosted <https://docs.tier2tickets.com/content/integration/halo/#cloud-hosted>`_:

 Cloud Hosted